 There are some steps you can take to ensure bed bugs don’t follow you home, especially if you are a frequent traveller.

-If you are worried you have brought bed bugs back home after your travels, there are a few things you can do to reduce them from spreading to your home:
+If you are worried you have brought bed bugs back home after your travels, there are a few things you can do to reduce the risk of them from spreading to your home: